Code-Institute-Submissions/how-till-spake-norn-irish/TESTING.md

 As a **registered user**, I want to be able to delete any words or phrases I've added to the dictionary:

-- When a used is logged into their account, they will have the option to delete any of the words they have added to the dictionary
+- When a user is logged into their account, they will have the option to delete any of the words they have added to the dictionary
 - The user can easily see which words they have added by going to their profile page

 _Delete Word Button_